scolem/Post-Its/README.md

 ---
 The idea is to mount a Raspberry Pi with a webcam at a fixed location in front of a physical taskboard.
 It should periodically scan the physical taskboard and using post-it image recognision, make the appropriate Jira API calls to make the appropriate changes to the representation of the Jira issues.

-This software was designed on a Raspberry Pi and uses a Raspberry Pi Camera module.
+This software was designed on a Raspberry Pi with Raspbian and uses a Raspberry Pi Camera module.
 The software communicates with a [Jira] (https://www.atlassian.com/software/jira) project and workd best when used with [Jira Agile] (https://www.atlassian.com/software/jira/agile)

 When the program runs, it first checks to see if there is something blocking the board.
 It does this by counting the number of yellow dots and comparing that to the amount there should be according to the number of columns specified.
 It also takes two pictures with a time delay and compares them for and significant changes.